WARNING: These guidelines are TENTATIVE

 Howe, in which case it is original! :-)

-Submitting source that uses the content of
+Submitting source code that uses the content of

 iocccsize.c, unless you are